 This kindergarten is located in a neighborhood called Zavaleta in Buenos Aires, Argentina, about 40 minutes from the city center and accessible by bus.
 It was founded in 2006 as a daycare out of necessity in the neighborhood.
-There were many mothers working below minimum wage and could not afford a private daycare center.
+Many mothers were working below minimum wage and could not afford a private daycare center.
 Stella, the founder, and her family decided to use her home as the foundation for this new kindergarten.
 They began with five moms and a single room and with the help of Voluntario Global, they were able to build 5 more rooms and have 12 teachers and 9 workers.
-In 2015, assisted by Voluntario Global, they became a part of the CPI program which allocates resources to feed the children with breakfast, lunch and a snack.
+In 2015, assisted by Voluntario Global, they became a part of the CPI program which allocates resources to feed the children with breakfast, lunch, and a snack.
 As a part of this program, the nursery is also now able to pay the teachers and workers a salary, something that was not previously possible.

 Why is this project important for the community?

 The support from these social organizations is essential for the kindergarten because it is how it was sustained for the first nine years.
 Unfortunately, there are a lot of problems concerning the infrastructures and standards of living in this neighborhood because they do not receive much aid from government programs.
 The neighborhood itself was built about 60 years ago over Napas (contaminated water) so part of the ground is unstable and in danger of flooding.
 Furthermore, there is a landfill close by so they live near much of the city's waste.
-This, in addition to sewer contamination causes a lot of respiratory problems for the children who live here.
-The members from the community work hard to try and better their conditions but unfortunately, it's a slow process, which is why the help from social organizations like the nursery is essencial.
+This, in addition to sewer contamination, causes a lot of respiratory problems for the children who live here.
+The members of the community work hard to try and better their conditions but unfortunately, it's a slow process, which is why help from social organizations like the nursery is essential.

 Role of the Volunteer